6.8.4 Syntax Transformer Helpers

 Scheme Procedure: syntax-local-binding id [#:resolve-syntax-parameters?=#t]

-Resolve the identifer id, a syntax object, within the current lexical environment, and return two values, the binding type and a binding value.
+Resolve the identifier id, a syntax object, within the current lexical environment, and return two values, the binding type and a binding value.
 The binding type is a symbol, which may be one of the following:

 lexical